yeuchi/NDKExercise/README.md

 # NDKExercise
-NDK exercise base on Frank Ableson's example.
-Added spatial convolution capability with the following examples.
-User may define custom kernel.
-Also added Hough transform for line and circle detection.
+Native development kit in C++ exercise is based on Frank Ableson's example.
+Expensive computations such as image processing is much more efficient in C/C++ than Java.
+This exercise demonstrates those common algorithms in spatial convolution and hough transforms.

 ### Convolution filters
 - 7x7 blur RECT filter